Chilliwack Secondary School

 The public areas of this 3-storey secondary school - atrium, library, gymnasium and entrance canopies - all feature a wide range of architectural exposed timber structures: fluted Nail-Laminated Timber (NLT), built-up Mechanically-Fastened CLT (MF-CLT), hybrid timber-steel kingpost trusses and lathe-turned timber columns.
 We were invited in September 2010 by the Graham-Dialog design-build team to engineer and build the timber structures: the roofs of the atrium/multi-purpose room and library, the main entrance canopy, later on the gym trusses, and then the low canopy and bus & bike shelters.
 All told, a total of 34,000sqft of unique timber structure.

 As a design-build project, close collaboration was needed between the architect, general contractor, and ourselves in order to ensure a cohesive design process which took into account the client's and architect's design intent while ensuring the project was constructible and remained on budget.
 Graham and Dialog depended upon us specifically for our experience in design, engineering, and building with wood.
-Our past projects had demonstrated that the solutions we came up with would not only be feasible to construct, but would also meet the structural and architectural intent, and be aesthetically complimentary to the entire school.
+Our past projects had demonstrated that the solutions we came up with would not only be feasible to construct, but would also meet the structural and architectural intent, and be aesthetically complementary to the entire school.

 Examples of our responses to the challenges we faced: